alvaroinckot/moleculer-mcp/README.md

 ### Configuration

-Create a `config.json` file to customize the bridge behavior:
+Create a `config.json` file to overwrite and customize the bridge behavior:

 ```json
 {